Accessible letters for customers who are blind or have low vision 008-01030100

-This document outlines how to set up, or stop, accessible letters for customers with vision loss.
-This is for letters only, and not forms or flyers.
+This document outlines how to set up, stop and reformat accessible letters for customers who are blind or have low vision.
+This is for paper letters only and not forms, flyers or electronic letters.

 Letter formats